ivoyager/ivoyager-changelogs/README.md

     * ModelGeometry -> ModelController (maintains data related to body orientation in space)
     * SaverLoader -> SaveBuilder (also changed API substantially)
 * Class split: new SaveManager has save/load related functions previously in StateManager.
-* Removed class "Properties" (was subsequently renamed "BodyCharacteristics" before removal)
+* Removed class "Properties" (was subsequently renamed "BodyCharacteristics" before removal).
+Replaced by Body.characteristics dictionary.
 * Many Body properties were moved into Body.characteristics dictionary.
 * Function name changes in StateManager.
 * Moved init related signals from ProjectBuilder to Global.